 copyrighted.
 Brief excerpts may be used when credit is

 given.
 For other uses, please contact us.
-We have also included a list of articles in which scans from the Boyd/Jordan collection have been featured.
+We have also included a non-comprehensive list of articles in which scans from the Jordan/Ference collection have been featured.

 Enjoy browsing our site.
 Your feedback is important to us.
-Please let us know if you have photos to add to the site, new or corrected information, or questions concerning WWI stereoviews.
+Please let us know if you have images to add to the site, new or corrected information, or questions concerning First World War stereography.